Word Counter & SEO Analyser

 Paste or type your text in the input area

-View real-time word count and statistics
+View live word count, characters, reading time, and statistics

 Share this tool